ShamrockLee/git-labview-integration/README.md

         https://lavag.org/topic/17934-configuring-git-to-work-with-lvcompare-and-lvmerge/
     *   LabVIEW and Git\
         https://forums.ni.com/t5/LabVIEW/LabVIEW-and-git/td-p/3369275?profile.language=en

 ## Acknowledgements

-*   Great thanks goes to Jörg Herzinger, Joe Friedrichsen and contributers of the project [joerg/LabViewGitEnv](https://github.com/joerg/LabViewGitEnv).\
+*   Special thanks go to Jörg Herzinger, Joe Friedrichsen and contributers of the project [joerg/LabViewGitEnv](https://github.com/joerg/LabViewGitEnv).\
     The project also works on making LvCompare and LvMerge available Git.
     Their work enhanced my understanding to LvCompare, LvMerge, git-difftool and git-mergetool, and inspired me to make this one.